apache/gravitino/docs/manage-metadata-using-gravitino.md

 There are two ways to remove a table: `dropTable` and `purgeTable`:

-* `dropTable`  removes both the metadata and data of the table.
-If the catalog supports recycling, such as Hive catalog, the data will be moved to the trash.
+* `dropTable`  removes both the metadata and the directory associated with the table from the file system if the table is not an external table.
+In case of an external table, only the associated metadata is removed.
-* `purgeTable` if the catalog support recycling, removes both the metadata and data without moving the data to the trash.
-If the catalog doesn't support recycling, an UnsupportedException is thrown.
+* `purgeTable` completely removes both the metadata and the directory associated with the table and skipping trash, if the table is an external table or the catalogs don't support purge table, `UnsupportedOperationException` is thrown.

-Hive catalog and lakehouse-iceberg catalog supports recycling while mysql-jdbc and postgre-jdbc catalog doesn't supports.
+Hive catalog and lakehouse-iceberg catalog supports `purgeTable` while jdbc-mysql and jdbc-postgresql catalog doesn't support.

-The external table only support `dropTable`.

 ### List all tables under a schema